-The fifth event of our lecture series “The Others’ Faith” is dedicated to atheism and the question: Can mindsets critical of religion be constructive for a Jewish and Islamic theology that speaks to our times?
+The fourth event of our lecture series “The Others’ Faith” is dedicated to atheism and the question: Can mindsets critical of religion be constructive for a Jewish and Islamic theology that speaks to our times?

 Skepticism, non-belief, and doubt have accompanied religions since their beginnings.
 As a result of advancing secularization, however, atheistic and agnostic convictions have become widespread in the Western world to an unprecedented level.
 How do Judaism and Islam respond to this?

 As monotheistic religions, they both see the negation of God as a rejection of moral values.
 But do moral principles necessarily require recourse to transcendence?
 And how do Judaism and Islam meet the claim of rationality and reason formulated by the atheists?

 A discussion with Jacques Berlinerblau (Georgetown University) and Ufuk Topkara (University of Virginia).
 Moderation Asher Mattern (University of Tübingen).